 Concentration - Driving requires your full attention at all times.
 Phone calls, eating or applying makeup should all be done before or after your journey

-Observation - Check, check and check again before making any manner was a check and check again before making any
+Observation - Check, check and check again before making any manoeuvre

 Anticipation - Expect the unexpected.
 A precautionary step is always safer than an evasive one